Southern Queensland Country

 Leyburn is a picturesque village brimming with talent and friendliness.
 When visiting any other time outside the Sprints weekend, allow plenty of time to explore the delights of this country-chic town.
 Spend some time walking around Leyburn's historic buildings.

-A Commemoration of Queensland’s first-ever Australian Grand Prix - The weekend of August 18th and 19th 2018 will see the showcase of one of the most significant motoring events in Queensland and one of the State’s biggest regional events staged, when the 23rd annual Historic Leyburn Sprints takes place in the small rural community of Leyburn, on the Southern Darling Downs.
+A Commemoration of Queensland’s first-ever Australian Grand Prix - The weekend of August 22nd and 23rd 2020 will see the showcase of one of the most significant motoring events in Queensland and one of the State’s biggest regional events staged, when the 25th anniversary of the Historic Leyburn Sprints takes place in the small rural community of Leyburn, on the Southern Darling Downs.

 Motor racing in Australia came of age in 1928 with the inaugural AGP held at Cowes on Phillip Island.
 A short 21 years later, after enjoying a lengthy eight year stay at its original home and then stints at Victor Harbour (South Australia, 1937), Mount Panorama, Bathurst (NSW, 1938/47), Lobethal (South Australia, 1939) and Point Cook (Victoria, 1948) the plan was to strengthen the national significance of the event and the door was left open for Queensland to snare its own slice of motoring history.